 - Under Settings, select Global Settings.

-- (Optional) To limit the size of member groups that non-administrators can broadcast to, select the checkbox beside Broadcasting is limited to member groups with X users or fewer.
+- (Optional) To limit the size of member groups that non-administrators can broadcast to, select the checkbox next to Broadcasting is limited to member groups with X users or fewer.
 Update the value X to the maximum number of users in the group.

-- (Optional) To display a warning message for non-administrators when a broadcast exceeds a set number of unique recipients, select the checkbox beside Enable a warning message for Broadcasts that surpass X unique recipients.
+- (Optional) To display a warning message for non-administrators when a broadcast exceeds a set number of unique recipients, select the checkbox next to Enable a warning message for Broadcasts that surpass X unique recipients.
 Update the value X to the maximum number of unique broadcast recipients.
-The warning message will display: "Warning Message: The number of recipients for your broadcast notification exceeds the limit specified in your organization's broadcast policy.
+The warning message displays: "Warning Message: The number of recipients for your broadcast notification exceeds the limit specified in your organization's broadcast policy.
 Are you sure you want to proceed?"

 - At the bottom of the page, select Save.